CIKM-2021/hive-db/README.md

 # Query public dataset on Bigquery console

-- Sochaindb was published on Bigquery console.
+- SochainDB was publicized on the Bigquery console.
 You can query directly from your google cloud service account following the steps below.
-- Noted that you need to had a billing medthod in your google cloud service account for payment follow [BigQuery pricing](https://cloud.google.com/bigquery/pricing).
+- Noted that you need to have a billing method in your google cloud service account for payment follow [BigQuery pricing](https://cloud.google.com/bigquery/pricing).

 ## Search sochaindb public dataset
 ![](./assets/pin_project.png)